cwallacebailey/Project3_battleships_template/README.md

 See the testing file [here](TESTING.md) for all testing performed.

 ## Playing the Game
 This project was only possible due to the [Code Institute template](https://github.com/Code-Institute-Org/python-essentials-template).
 This created/ simulated a terminal within the web browser and as such the game is not designed to be played locally.
-It can be but the sizing of the game is designed to be on a screen 80 charachters across.
+It can be but the sizing of the game is designed to be on a screen 80 characters across.
 For best results play this using the following link: [Battle Ships](https://dashboard.heroku.com/apps/project3battleships)

 [return to contents](<#contents>)

 ## Deployment to Heroku:

-This project was deployed to [Heroku](https://www.heroku.com) by using procedure outlined below:
+This project was deployed to [Heroku](https://www.heroku.com) by using the procedure outlined below:

 1. Log in to Heroku if you have an account or create a new account if required.
 2. click the button labeled "New" visible on the dashboard in the top right corner of the screen.